developerayyo/eportal/README.rst

 Installation
 ============

-1. fork this repo to your account
+1. fork this `Repo <https://github.com/developerayyo/eportal/>`_  to your github account

 2. Clone the forked version on your system  by running the following command from the command line ``git clone https://github.com/your-username/eportal``